-	Create an eLearning Project Plan in 3 simple steps + other practical tips
+Create an eLearning Project Plan in 3 simple steps (Template and Examples Included!)

 You may be surprised by how much success in elearning development comes down to smart planning and solid project management.
 Planning, where you think through the details of a project, match expectations and realities to a calendar, and generally visualize the flow of activities, a key part of the project.
 It’s both necessary and, happily, not too painful.
 We suggest that you get started by thinking through the five topics we offer here, then take a read through the next section of this guide about managing your project.
 With those two tasks done, you’ll be well on your way to “Wow!!”

 Get our free eLearning project plan template today!

 Plan out your project with development time estimates by phase.

 Basics of eLearning Planning

 The first stage of any significant project brings with it a lot of unknowns.
 In fact, even for very experienced elearning people, the beginning of a project is more about not knowing than it is about knowing.
 It’s perfectly normal to be a little vague on the project scope, nervous about working with stakeholders, and wondering if we’ll ever “get” the topic that’s being presented.
 In short, if you’re feeling a little overwhelmed, that’s OK.